-A: Items that are disposed of, rather than recycled, are the biggest issue this planet faces.
+A: Items that are disposed of, rather than recycled, are one of the biggest issues this planet faces.
 Plastic carrier bags for example cause a huge amount of Ocean pollution, whereas, most injection moulded items have been designed to be used, repaired or recycled.
 This recycled plastic can then be re-granulated and used again to make something else.
 You can read more about Amtek's recycling policy here.

 Q: Explain the term ‘thermoset polymer’, with reference to molecular structure.

 A: Once 'set' these plastics cannot be reheated to soften, shape and mould.
-The molecules of these plastics are cross linked in three dimensions and this is why they cannot be reshaped or recycled.
+The molecules of these plastics are cross linked in three dimensions, this is why they cannot be reshaped or recycled.
 The bond between the molecules is very strong.

 Q: Explain the term ‘thermoplastic’, with reference to molecular structure.

-A: These plastics can be re-heated and therefore shaped in various ways due being long chain monomers that are not inter- connected.
+A: These plastics can be re-heated and therefore shaped in various ways due to their long chain monomers that are not inter- connected.
 They become mouldable after reheating as they do not undergo significant chemical change.
 Reheating and shaping can be repeated.
-The bond between the molecules is weak and become weaker when reheated, allowing reshaping.
+The bond between the molecules is weak and becomes weaker when reheated, allowing reshaping.
 These types of plastics can be recycled.